DefinetlyNotAI/Simple_Logger/README.md

 ### Setup

 1. Connect the USB drive to the target system.
-2. Whitelist the virus threat if detected by the antivirus software.
+2. Extract the .zip file to the USB.
-3. Execute the Python program from the USB drive.
+3. Double check the extrcted folder if it contains 7 files and no antivirus disables it.
-4. Follow the menu steps on the Python sheel to perform the desired actions.
+4. Whitelist the virus threat if detected by the antivirus software.

 ## Usage